Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 The Lady Orchid is now rare in the UK and found in only a few sites in Kent and Oxfordshire.
 It is more common in parts of Europe where it occurs from Denmark in the north to Spain, Italy, Greece and North Africa.

 Favouring alkaline or occasionally neutral soils, the Lady Orchid occurs in short grassland, on woodland edges and sometimes in open woodland.
-In the UK it associated almost exclusively with woodland habitats, but is found in open scrubland in other parts of Europe.
+In the UK it associated almost exclusively with woodland habitats; however, it is found in open scrubland in other parts of Europe.

 In the UK this orchid flowers in May and June.
 Further south in Europe it comes into flower in April.